Can You Weld at Home? Basic Considerations

 - If your home insurance can cover welding.

-- Where are you going to weld and if it has adequate ventilation.
+- Where are you going to weld and if there is adequate ventilation.

 - The noise restrictions in the area you live.